-1967 English actor Reginald Denny (b.
-1891) dies in Richmond, England.
+1967 English actor Reginald Denny dies in Richmond, England.
 Besides being a television and film actor, Denny also appeared on Broadway when he succeeded Robert Coote as Colonel Pickering in the original Broadway run of Alan Jay Lerner and Frederick Loewe's My Fair Lady.

-2000 Blythe Danner, Charlotte d'Amboise, Terrence Mann and Bill Irwin head the cast of Massachusetts' Williamstown Theatre Festival production of Noel Coward's Tonight at 8:30.
+2000 Blythe Danner, Charlotte d'Amboise, Terrence Mann, and Bill Irwin head the cast of Massachusetts' Williamstown Theatre Festival production of Noël Coward's Tonight at 8:30.
 Six of the original ten one-acts which made up Coward's play are divided into two programs, which are performed in repertory by different casts.

-2011 A revival of Harold Pinter's Betrayal, starring Kristin Scott Thomas, Ben Miles and Douglas Henshall, opens in London at the West End's Comedy Theatre.
+2011 A revival of Harold Pinter's Betrayal, starring Kristin Scott Thomas, Ben Miles, and Douglas Henshall, opens in London at the West End's Comedy Theatre.
 Ian Rickson directs the play that examines an extramarital affair in backwards chronology.

 More of Today's Birthdays: Stan Laurel 1890.
 Lew Pollack 1895.
 Jack Albertson 1907.
 Ilona Massey 1910.
 Eileen Atkins 1934.
 Laurie Metcalf 1955.
 Danny Burstein 1964.
 Rajiv Joseph 1974.
 Willemijn Verkaik 1975.

 Watch a clip from Classic Stage Company's 2019 Off-Broadway revival of The Cradle Will Rock: